Delaware

-Delaware (/ˈdɛləwɛər/ DEL-ə-wair) is a state in the Mid-Atlantic region of the United States, bordering Maryland to its south and west; Pennsylvania to its north; and New Jersey and the Atlantic Ocean to its east.
-The state takes its name from the adjacent Delaware Bay, in turn named after Thomas West, 3rd Baron De La Warr, an English nobleman and Virginia's first colonial governor.
+Delaware (/ˈdɛləwɛər/ DEL-ə-wair) is a state in the Mid-Atlantic and South Atlantic regions of the United States.
+It borders Maryland to its south and west, Pennsylvania to its north, New Jersey to its northeast, and the Atlantic Ocean to its east.
+The state's name derives from the adjacent Delaware Bay, which in turn was named after Thomas West, 3rd Baron De La Warr, an English nobleman and the Colony of Virginia's first colonial-era governor.

-Delaware occupies the northeastern portion of the Delmarva Peninsula and some islands and territory within the Delaware River.
+Delaware occupies the northeastern portion of the Delmarva Peninsula, and some islands and territory within the Delaware River.
 It is the second-smallest and sixth-least populous state, but also the sixth-most densely populated.
-Delaware's largest city is Wilmington, while the state capital is Dover, the second-largest city in the state.
-The state is divided into three counties, having the lowest number of counties of any state; from north to south, they are New Castle County, Kent County, and Sussex County.
-While the southern two counties have historically been predominantly agricultural, New Castle is more urbanized, being part of the Delaware Valley Metropolitan Statistical Area centered on Philadelphia.
-Although included in the Southern United States by the Census Bureau, Delaware's geography, culture, and history combine elements of the Mid-Atlantic and Northeastern regions of the country.
+Delaware's most populous city is Wilmington, and the state's capital is Dover, the second-most populous city in Delaware.
+The state is divided into three counties, the fewest number of counties of any of the 50 U.S. states; from north to south, the three counties are: New Castle County, Kent County, and Sussex County.
+The southern two counties, Kent and Sussex, have historically been predominantly agrarian economies.
+New Castle is more urbanized and is considered part of the Philadelphia metropolitan area.
+Delaware is considered part of the Southern United States by the U.S. Census Bureau, but the state's geography, culture, and history are a hybrid of the Mid-Atlantic, Northeastern, and Southern regions of the country.

-Before its coastline was explored by Europeans in the 16th century, Delaware was inhabited by several groups of Native Americans, including the Lenape in the north and Nanticoke in the south.
-It was initially colonized by Dutch traders at Zwaanendael, near the present town of Lewes, in 1631.
-Delaware was one of the Thirteen Colonies that took part in the American Revolution.
-On December 7, 1787, Delaware became the first state to ratify the Constitution of the United States, and has since been known as The First State.
-Since the turn of the 20th century, Delaware is also a de facto onshore corporate haven, in which by virtue of its corporate laws, the state is the domicile of over half of all New York Stock Exchange-listed business and over three-fifths of the Fortune 500.
+Before the Delaware coastline was explored and developed by Europeans in the 17th century, the state was inhabited by several Native American tribes, including the Lenape in the north and Nanticoke in the south.
+The state was first colonized by Dutch traders at Zwaanendael, near present-day Lewes, Delaware, in 1631.
+Delaware was one of the Thirteen Colonies that participated in the American Revolution against Great Britain, which established the United States as an independent nation.
+On December 7, 1787, Delaware was the first state to ratify the Constitution of the United States, earning it the nickname "The First State".

-Toponymy
+Since the turn of the 20th century, Delaware has become an onshore corporate haven whose corporate laws are deemed appealing to corporations; over half of all New York Stock Exchange-listed corporations and over three-fifths of the Fortune 500 are legally incorporated in Delaware.
+Over 90% of all U.S. based companies that went public in 2021 incorporated themselves in Delaware.

+Etymology

-The state was named after Delaware Bay, which in turn derived its name from Thomas West, 3rd Baron De La Warr (1577–1618), the first governor of the Colony of Virginia.
-The Delaware people, a name used by Europeans for Lenape people indigenous to the Delaware Valley, also derive their name from the same source.
+Delaware was named after its location on the Delaware Bay, which in turn derived its name from Thomas West, 3rd Baron De La Warr (1577–1618), the first governor of the Colony of Virginia.
+The Delaware people, a name used by Europeans for Lenape people Indigenous to the Delaware Valley, also derive their name from the same source.